nvandy23/Project-4-Frontend/README.md

 My Trello board: [Trello board](https://trello.com/b/AJ18sO4h/project-4).

-Technonologies used:
+# Technonologies used:
 - Node.js
 - Express
 - MonogoDB
 - HTML 5
 - Tailwind CSS
--CSS
+- CSS
--Tmdb API
+- Tmdb API
 - OAuth

-Acknowledgements:
+# Acknowledgements:
 I extend my sincere gratitude to the TMDb API for providing a rich source of movie and TV show data, enabling me to create a dynamic and engaging streaming experience.

-Icebox Features (Scheduled for Future Implementation):
+# Icebox Features (Scheduled for Future Implementation):
 Sort functionality by rating or alphabetical order.
 Ability to like a trending movie or TV show.
 Additional details showing cast and genre for each show or movie.